lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (c) In the holy of holies with his Son.

-2\.Consider his terribleness to his foes, as inferred from those "holy places."
+2\.
+Consider his terribleness to his foes, as inferred from those "holy places."

 **Verse 35.** *Blessed be God.* A brief, but very suggestive text.